A War Saga

 West Asia (WA)

-‘West Asia’ is an umbrella term referring to the Islamic countries including Türkiye, Pakistan, Afghanistan and Arab countries.
+‘West Asia’ is an umbrella term referring to the secular countries (such as Türkiye) and Islamic countries (such as Pakistan, Afghanistan and Arab countries) which located in the Near East and the Middle East.
 While these countries are not particularly hostile towards the Republic, the many hot spots of conflicts within the region (such as around Afghanistan and Syria) make armaments and military training readily available, especially for Uyghurs, and other Territories within the region also offer Development Potential for Kazakh and Huihui Rebels.

 ‘Europe’ on the whole isn’t too concerned about the situation in the Cathayan Continent, and most European politicians are relatively timid when dealing with the Republic.
 Nevertheless, Europe is home to many immigrants and intellectuals from the Cathayan Continent, and therefore several major European cities offer Development Potential for player Factions.
 As the birthplace of liberalism, acquiring support from Europe can also help with propaganda work.